The 411

 When it comes to social media, digital content is king and video reigns supreme.
 From baby steps caught on smart phones to professional productions, video now makes up close to 80 percent of traffic on the Internet.
 Government departments and corporations are demanding online video content as part of their Digital Content Strategies.
 Some have even built their own studios.

-The price of video equipment is dropping.
-It is becoming easier to use.
+Your phone or tablet are video production tools.
 Video is a cost effective and powerful digital tool for communicating internally and externally.

 Every online video needs a plan.
 It’s called a script.
 You use the script to capture and organize your ideas formulating a story.
 You develop your script to present it to funders and supervisors.
 You enhance it to include narration and location.
 You script your shoot and shoot your script.
 You finalize your script for editing and approvals.